 When looking for a data security solution, it can be hard to keep track of the differences between tokenization and encryption.
 Which tool should you use for structured data or unstructured data?
 Which tool will maintain compliance with PCI (Payment Card Industry) or PII (Personally Identifiable Information) standards?
 To answer these questions, let’s look at a quick overview of how tokenization works.

 What is Tokenization?

-Tokenization replaces sensitive data with "tokens" made of a non-sensitive data string.
+Tokenization replaces sensitive data with “tokens” made of a non-sensitive data string.
 The data string is unrelated to the original, although it will match the formatting of the original to easily integrate into existing systems.
-TokenEx's tokenization tools are flexible, they can even retain specific parts of the original data in the token to support functionality without compromising security.
+The TokenEx tokenization tools are flexible, and they can even retain specific parts of the original data in the token to support functionality without compromising security.